My Brother Jonathan: Plot

 When Dakers notes that many patients have been injured in industrial accidents at the foundry, he comes into conflict with its owner Sir Joseph Higgins, and the owner's son-in-law Dr. Craig, who owns the town's competing medical practice.
 He writes a report criticising the condition of the foundry and buildings the workers live in but Craig, who is also the local Health Officer, deliberately mislays it.

 When Dakers performs a life saving tracheotomy on a child with diphtheria, and takes the child to the cottage hospital, he is charged with misconduct, as the hospital charter precludes infectious cases.
 He is asked to attend a medical tribunal.
 Jonathan explains he had no choice in order to save the child.
 He is charged with not reporting a case of diphtheria and operating without permission.
 Dakers publicly accuses the medical authorities of suppressing health issues in the town and not serving the town.
-Dakers suggest public subscription to support medical treatment of the poor.
+Dakers suggests public subscription to support medical treatment of the poor.
 The public are very much behind Dakers.

 They decide to change the operation of the hospital.
 The corrupt officials (Higgins and Dr. Craig) resign.
 As the meeting concludes a siren sounds... there is a big fire at one of the foundries.
 Craig is injured and Jonathan operates on him and saves his life.

 Dr. Hammond meanwhile serves at the birth of Edie's son.
 However Edie dies soon after, first telling Jonathan to be happy with Rachel.

 The story jumps to 1939.
 Jonathan and Rachel are married.
 Edie's son is fully grown and in army uniform.